LandanParker/AspnetViewWrapperExample/README.md

 There's no license on this project yet.
 If you understand how this works, you can type it yourself for now.
 Sorry lol.
+This is an idea.
+Not proprietary.
+If I make a framework out of it, you'll know.